Sienci-Labs/Resources/superlongboard/slb-other-controllers.md

 ## Unpacking

-In the box you’ll find:
+In the box you'll find:

-- Your new **SuperLongBoard** inside it’s aluminum enclosure
+- Your new **SuperLongBoard** inside it's aluminum enclosure
-- **E-stop** with 3 additional ‘Action Buttons’ that are customizable
+- **E-stop** with 3 additional 'Action Buttons' that are customizable
 - **E-stop cable**, plenty long to increase mounting options
 - And a **USB-C cable**, MK2 **mounting hardware**, and some **spare connectors**
 - A spare baggy of **5.08mm plugs** to connect power and stepper motors to your SLB.
 If you didn't **email us before purchasing your SLB**, you might be missing these so you'll need to <a href="https://resources.sienci.com/view/slb-manual/#connectors-list" target="_blank" rel="noopener">source them yourself</a> (first two plugs on the list).

-The only other parts that you’ll need to supply yourself are:
+The only other parts that you'll need to supply yourself are:

 - The minimum **24V 10A power supply** needed to run the SLB (you can use the one for your old control board if the specs match, otherwise <a href="https://sienci.com/product/24v-12-5a-power-adapter-for-110vac/" target="_blank" rel="noopener">we also sell them</a>)
 - Your **CNC machine**, already tested to be working using its existing control board